All Products

 AD security configuration

-By default, data is transmitted in plaintext without encryption or protection in AD.
-This may cause data theft.
-You can use LDAPS or StartTLS to improve the security of data transmission.
+By default, LDAP data is not encrypted or protected during transmission.
+This creates a risk of plaintext data being intercepted.
+Using LDAPS or StartTLS can significantly improve the security of data transmission.
 After you configure a certificate in AD, you can use LDAPS or StartTLS in IDaaS.
-We recommend that you enable LDAPS or StartTLS.
+We strongly recommend that you enable this feature.

-In Server Manager, install roles, upgrade the server to a domain server, add the certificate (use SHA256 as the signature algorithm), and then configure the certificate.
+In Server Configuration, install the role, upgrade the server to a domain controller, and add a certificate.
+Use SHA256 as the signature algorithm.
+After you complete these steps, the certificate configuration is complete.

-After you configure the certificate, you can obtain the certificate fingerprint in IDaaS to build the trust of IDaaS for the AD certificate.
-This reduces the risk of fake certificates.
+After you configure the certificate, you can obtain the certificate fingerprint in IDaaS with a single click.
+This establishes a trust relationship between IDaaS and the AD certificate and reduces the risk of forged certificates.

 image.png